Openlands Announces Fall 2018 TreePlanters Grant Recipient Neighborhoods

 Space to Grow, the award-winning green schools partnership managed by Healthy Schools Campaign and Openlands, is pleased to announce that six Chicago Public Schools will receive assistance in transforming their schoolyards into green learning campuses in 2018.
 Congratulations to the following schools:

 - Nathan Davis Elementary in Brighton Park

 - Morton School of Excellence in Humboldt Park

 Space to Grow is co-managed by Healthy Schools Campaign and Openlands and brings together capital funds and leadership from Chicago Public Schools, the Chicago Department of Water Management, and the Metropolitan Water Reclamation District of Greater Chicago.
-Through this partnership, nine CPS schoolyards have been transformed into vibrant spaces to play, learn, garden, and be outside.

 For more information on Space to Grow, please visit www.spacetogrowchicago.org.